 After many beautiful temples, rice elephants and waterfalls, it’s time to explore the South of Thailand!
 And we’ll start off with an incredible snorkelling adventure.
 Expect to see bright blue water, gorgeous corals and loads of marine life.

 From Khao Lak there 2 kinds of live-aboard experiences, one to the Similan Islands and one to the Surin Islands.
 The Similan islands are more popular these days, so I would advice you to go to the Surin Islands to see the best corals.
 The Mu Koh Surin National Park is about 60 km from the mainland and has a surface area of 141 km2.

 Take a plane from Chiang Rai to Phuket, and from Phuket a bus to Khao Lak.
-In Khao Lak you can board the live-aboard boat.
-We booked our Surin trip at https://surintours.com and it were literally the best snorkelling days of my life.
+Here I recommend you to stay 1 night so you can go on the live-aboard boat the next morning.
+We stayed in one of the really cool bungalows in the jungle with a private beach called Poseidon Bungalows.
+And we booked our Surin trip at https://surintours.com and it were literally the best snorkelling days of my life.
 (If you are a water rat like me, this will become the brightest blue 🏖💦 highlight during your route guide to Thailand).

 On this 3-day snorkelling live-aboard tour you sail over the most beautiful waters and come across paradise like islands.
 The coral is in great shape, and there are a wide variety of colourful fish.
 You’ll even swim with sharks and turtles.
 This live-aboard experience is very well-arranged, the food is great and the crew on board is super friendly and helpful.

 In total these 3 days cost 10.900 Bath, which is about 315 euros.
 This seems like much, but the food, boat, accommodation, snorkelling materials and crew are all included.
 If you love snorkelling, it’s definitely worth it!